nudommeas/DjangoByMosh/RESTAPIs.md

 **Creating Custom Serializer Fields**
 Custom serilizer fields let you control exactly how a value is calculated, displayed, or validated in the JSON output `SerializerMethodField()` used for read-only computed fields

+**Serializing Relationship**
+1. Primary Key Related Field(`PrimaryKeyRelatedField`)
+Arguments:
+`queryset` - The queryset used for model instance lookups when validating the field input
+2. String Related Field(`StringRelatedField`)
+3. Nested Serializers --> This creates a nested JSON structure
+# class CollectionSerializer(serializers.Serializer):
+    id = serializers.IntegerField()
+    title = serializers.CharField(max_length=255)
+# class ProductSerializer(serializers.Serializer):
+    id = serializers.IntegerField()
+    title = serializers.CharField(max_length=255)
+    collection = CollectionSerializer()
+# Output:
+    {
+        "id": 648,
+        "title": "7up Diet, 355 Ml",
+        "unit_price": 79.07,
+        "price_with_tax": 86.977,
+        "collection": {
+            "id": 5,
+            "title": "Stationary"
+        }
+    },
+4. Hyperlinked Related Field(`HyperlinkedRelatedField`)
+Arguments:
+`view_name` - The views naem that should be used as the target of the relationship.
+Set it in the Urls.py `queryset` - The queryset used for model instance lookups when validating the field input `lookup_field` - Default is `pk`.